wtsi-hgi/yascp/usage.md

 ## Input declaration config file

 This file specifies all inputs to the pipeline and general pipeline parameters.
-You can find an example input declaration [here](../sample_input/inputs.nf).

 Core required/optional inputs are described below.